SyverH/Nordic_Thingy91x_Suitcase_Demo/sta/Readme.md

 To view the webpage, connect the device to a network and open its predefined hostname (e.g., `<Your Net Hostname>.local`) or assigned IP address in any web browser.

+The website is active when the front-facing LED turns green.

 ## Capabilities
 The demo showcases following features:
 - **Sensor data visualization:** Graphs of device sensor data